The Discovery Process (Part II) - The Launch Sequence Process

 What to Discover

-Why this event experience / why now, goals, KPIs, success metrics (tangible & intangible), the brand (externally-facing, or internally-facing - sometimes called an EVP - employer value proposition), audience demographics, key stakeholders, past events / event history, competitors, event concept, event format, thematics, messaging, shared definitions, style, how they want to make people feel, how they don’t want to make people feel, inspiration, budget, priorities, internal deadlines or milestones, decision making, venue, vibe, geographical location(s), audience engagement, giveaways, surprise & delight, sponsorships, existing resources, programming elements… and MUCH more!
+Here is a non-exhaustive list of some key elements we explore in Launch Sequence (in no particular order): Why this event experience / why now, goals, aligning key stakeholders, KPIs, success metrics (tangible & intangible), overall event strategy, the brand (externally-facing, or internally-facing), audience demographics, event history, competitors, event concept, event format, thematic development, messaging, shared definitions, style, how we want to make people feel, how we don’t want to make people feel, inspiration, budget, priorities, internal deadlines or milestones, decision making, venue, vibe, geographical location(s), audience engagement, giveaways, surprise & delight, sponsorship strategy, existing resources, programming elements, content opportunities… and MUCH more!

 Keep in Mind

-It is very important that we go into the conversation(s) clearly with a hierarchy of input (some clients don’t like to admit their organization has a hierarchy, but we have yet to meet a group that doesn’t really!).
-We should know who the budget owner(s) are as they tend to be the last stop for decisions.
-It’s also important to understand how various priorities and goals coming out of Discovery should be ranked and kept top of mind moving ahead.
-Some elements will be MUSTS and others are nice-to-haves.
-It’s important to make sure that we ask clients to rank these elements intentionally so that we can keep reflecting them in the solutions we seek.
+It is very important that we go into conversations with a clear hierarchy of input (some clients don’t like to admit their organization has a hierarchy, but we have yet to meet a group that doesn’t really!).
+We should also know who the budget owner(s) are as they tend to be the last stop for decisions.

 Reporting Results

-It’s also key to share our clients on results of Discovery for their full buy-in before we continue to ideating.
-Things like success metrics, repeated themes, any surprises and key findings should be the focus in this step.
-For a live conversation, we circulate strategically distilled notes after the discussion to ensure full alignment.
-If done async, we create a Discovery Report to review before moving ahead to ensure that everyone can easily digest the same findings.
-Either way, this should be clearly conveyed as a “speak now or forever hold your peace” moment.
-It’s important that everyone understands that this is the foundation of next steps and changes to the information agreed upon in Discovery can waste everyone’s time and money (not to mention blood, sweat & tears!).
+We create an initial Discovery Deck as a first deliverable to review before moving ahead to ensure that everyone can easily digest the same findings and flag anything for further discussion.
+This should be clearly conveyed as a “speak now or forever hold your peace” moment.
+It’s important that everyone understands that this is the foundation of next steps and major changes to the information agreed upon in discovery can waste everyone’s time and money (not to mention blood, sweat & tears!).

 Go ahead and give yourself a high five!
-We’ve completed Discovery!
+We’ve completed discovery!
 Now the real fun begins when we put it all into action…